OpenSourceEconomics/ruspy/docs/source/estimation.rst

     estimate_transitions

-So far, there is only the pooled transition from Rust (1987) implemented.
+So far, there is only the pooled transition estimation from Rust (1987) implemented.
 The function filters missing values from the usage data from the DataFrame and then counts, how often each increase occurs.
 With this transition count the log-likelihood function for the transition estimation can be constructed.
 Note that this is the log-likelihood function of a multinomial distribution:

 .. math::